ZeusDL/Frontend-P1/README.md

 <ol>CSS</ol>

-This is my first project, after I learned my HTML and CSS.
+This is my first project, after I learnt my HTML and CSS.